Kayaking

 WILLIAMSTOWN, W.Va. — As interest in kayaking on the Ohio River in West Virginia increases, officials advise paddlers to be especially attentive to safety.
 While...

-Kayaking on Ohio River
+Kayaking On Ohio River in West Virginia

 Ohio River refuge islands in W.Va. increasingly attract kayakers